LBHackney-IT/lbh-housing-register/README.md

 This app will form part of the user journey, with an multi-step questionnaire which determines the users' eligibility before being able to continue and submit their application, this breaks down into the following steps:

-- Article detailing advice and process which signposts the user to the housing registration app
+- **`/`** - Entry point, provide starting information and signposts the user to the housing registration application
-- Qualifying quiz (`/apply`): Which checks at a basic level if the user and their immediate family are eligible for social housing within Hackney
+- **`/apply`** - Start a new application, qualify if the resident and their immediate family are eligible for social housing within Hackney
-- Registration form: *needs more detail around steps*
-- Submit: Ability to submit the application via the housing registration API

-- **`/`** - Entry point, provide starting information
-- **`/apply`** - Start a new application
-  - **`/apply/:id`** - Continue with a particular application
+  - **`/apply/:id`** - Continue with a particular application, *needs more detail around steps*
-  - **`/apply/:id/confirmation`** - Confirmation of an application submission
+  - **`/apply/:id/confirmation`** - Confirmation of an application submission, added via the housing registration API
   - **TBC** - Further pages and steps to be confirmed

 ### Staff Dashboard